slipke/csm_ss15_sem_team_vagrant/lamp-nginx/puppet/README.md

 # Installing a LAMP-Stack using Puppet

-This project installs and configures a simple lamp-stack with nginx, MySQL and PHP5 on a Ubuntu 14.04 Server.
+This project installs and configures a simple lamp-stack with Nginx, MySQL and PHP5 on a Ubuntu 14.04 Server.

 ## Dependencies